lukemerrett/PythonLambdaPulumiExample/README.md

 Run the following command to send test data to the Lambda to check it is functioning

+Beforehand you need to replace the `bucket_writer` function name below with the generated function name Pulumi creates (e.g: `bucket_writer-e3a935d`)

 ```shell
 aws lambda invoke --function-name bucket_writer --region eu-west-1 --payload '{\"key1\":\"value1\", \"key2\":\"value2\", \"key3\":\"value3\"}' --cli-binary-format raw-in-base64-out test_response.txt
 ```